PaloAltoNetworks/userid-check/README.md

 #### 1. Endpoint where the tool is installed should have access/reachability to all IP's in the text file and Agents discovered.
 #### 2. The tool does make SSL/TLS Calls to the Agents to determine the Certificate Expiration Date.
 #### 3. The Terminal Server Agent does not report its current version correctly.
 This is a known issue.
 However, the tool is correctly determining if you are affected by making the SSL/TLS call to the Terminal Server Agent.
+#### 4. No changes are made to your devices with this tool.
+The tool only gathers info using API and SSL calls to the devices listed in your text file and agents discovered on your PANOS Devices.
+#### 5. If you have affected PANOS devices and Agents, you should consider having at least 2 Agents tied to each affected PANOS Device before upgrading.
+Once the Agent or PANOS device is upgraded, it will lose connectivity to anything running an affected version.
+So, to ensure connectivity is restored after the upgrade process, your order of operation should be to upgrade the 1st Agent, then the PANOS devices, and the 2nd Agent last.

 ## Step 1: